AguaClara-Reach/Textbook/Technical_Report/Chemical_Dosing_pH.rst

 Valves with orange handles are compatible with chlorine and other chemicals, and have chemical-resistant o'rings.

-.. csv-table:: Chemical Platform - Bottom View Cut-Out Figure Key for :numref:`figure_chem_platform_cutout`
+.. csv-table:: Chemical Platform - Bottom View Cut-Out Figure Key for :numref:`figure_chem_platform_cutout_pH`
    :header: "Key", "Description"
    :align: left
    :widths: 20 80